johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 ## 14/2/2025 Update

 - For people looking at using either the ESP32 or the Pi Pico using the built in Can controllers.
 Please be advised many of the transceiver modules being sold come with a 120 ohm resistor installed across the Can H & L terminals, Which means your Can Bus will end up running below the advised 60 ohms.
-- This includes the M5Stack Mini Can and I understand there other Can transceiver is the same.
+- This includes the M5Stack Mini Can and I know there are other Can transceiver the same.
 - The cheap SN65hvd230 I have purchased from AliExpress are the same, However these are very easy to remove.

 ----